Epiophlebia

-Epiophlebia is a genus of damsel-dragonfly native to the Indian subcontinent, East Asia, and Southeast Asia.
+Epiophlebia is a genus of damsel-dragonflies native to the Indian subcontinent, East Asia and Southeast Asia.
 It is the only living genus of Odonata to be neither a dragonfly nor a damselfly.
-It is the sole member of the family Epiophlebiidae, which is itself the sole living representative of the infraorder Epiophlebioptera.
-It was historically regarded and is still often regarded by neontologists as being of the suborder "Anisozygoptera", but the traditional classification of this group including fossil species has been shown to be an unnatural paraphyletic assemblage.
+It is the only known genus of the family Epiophlebiidae, which is itself the only living family in the superfamily Epiophlebioidea and suborder Anisozygoptera.
+The genus includes three recognised species.

 Description

-The bodies of Epiophlebia adults have a distinctive black and yellow striped colouration.
-Their bodies resemble those of dragonflies, while their wings more closely resemble those of damselflies,' with the wings being held over the back when resting like damselflies.
-Like in true dragonflies (Anisoptera) the aquatic nymphs breathe through a rectal chamber, but jet propulsion (which is found in true dragonflies) has not been observed.
+Adult Epiophlebia have a distinctive black-and-yellow striped colouration.
+Their bodies resemble those of dragonflies, while their wings more closely resemble those of damselflies.
+The wings are held together over the back when at rest, as in damselflies.

+Like dragonfly naiads, the aquatic naiads of Epiophlebia breathe through a rectal chamber, but they have not been observed using the jet-propelled mode of escape found in dragonflies.

-Epiophlebia flies relatively clumsily and is less manoeuverable than dragonflies, preferring to fly rapidly in straight lines in the shade, using a fast wingbeat with a wing motion intermediate between those of dragonflies and damselflies.
+Epiophlebia flies relatively clumsily and is less manoeuvrable than dragonflies.
+It tends to fly rapidly in straight lines in the shade, using fast wingbeats with a wing motion intermediate between those of dragonflies and damselflies.